ecitsolutions/Autotask/README.md

 # Release notes

+## Version 1.6.11

+- UPDATE: No code change.
+Module has been updated with any API changes since last publication

 ## Version 1.6.10

 - BUGFIX: Fix for issue #54: New Ticket Titles with (Copy 1)

 ## Version 1.6.9

 - BUGFIX: Updated classes file (Reference.cs).
-Added missing class ProductNote.
+Added missing class ProductNote

 ## Version 1.6.8